01 of 06

 In California, Route 66 ran from the Arizona border near Needles through Barstow, across San Bernardino County, into Pasadena and south into Los Angeles, a distance of about 270 miles.
-Today, drivers making the same journey travel on I-40, I-15 and I-10.
+Drivers making the same journey today travel on I-40, I-15, and I-10.

-However, the highway department has conscientiously signposted every possible exit from I-40 that leads to a section of Historic Route 66 and the California Route 66 Preservation Association has a mile-by-mile guide and some nice historic photos to go along with it.
+The highway department has conscientiously signposted every possible exit from I-40 that leads to a section of Historic Route 66 and the California Route 66 Preservation Association has a mile-by-mile guide to provide historical context.Continue to 2 of 6 below.

 Follow the Historic Route 66 signs through town and you'll find a few remnants.
 Most notable is the Route 66 Motel, whose sign makes a nice photograph.

 The most interesting piece of yesteryear in Needles predates the Mother Road.
-Near the railroad tracks, you'll find the shell of the elegant El Garces Hotel, built in 1908 to serve travelers on the Santa Fe Railroad and considered the best of entrepreneur Fred Harvey's chain.
+Near the railroad tracks is the shell of the elegant El Garces Hotel, built in 1908 to serve travelers on the Santa Fe Railroad and considered the best of entrepreneur Fred Harvey's chain.